The Sonographer’s Guide to Reducing Work-Related Injury: Ultrasound Ergonomics

 Risk Factors for WRMSDs

-Early intervention is essential to preventing WRMSDs for sonographers.
+Early intervention is essential to preventing musculoskeletal pain and WRMSDs for sonographers.
 But before we can learn how to manage the issue, we must understand the growing number of physical risk factors that contribute to WRMSDs.

 Excessive force or exertion